chabok-io/ChabokKit/README.md

 - Create add-to-cart event in your dashboard.
 - Create your event attributes.
-- Then pass the attributes with the given ID to the `setEvent` method.
+- Then pass the attributes with the given ID to the `sendEvent` method.

 ```swift
 //Swift